Radiola linoides: Taxonomy

 It has several common names including; 'allseed', this is due to its ability to have multiple seed production.

-It is also known as, 'flax seed', 'thyme leaved flaxseed', and 'thousand seeded flax'.
+It is also known as 'flax seed', 'thyme leaved flaxseed', and 'thousand seeded flax'.

 In Swedish, it is known as 'dvärglin'.

 It was originally named and published as Linum radiola by Linnaeus in his book Sp.
 Pl. on page 281 in 1753.
 Then in 1756, Hill transferred it into the genus Radiola, it also assumed the name Radiola radiola.
 Although being a tautonym, it was declared not valid by taxonomists.
 So then in 1788, Roth gave the species name as Radiola linoides.

 The genus of Radiola has one known synonym of Millegrana Adans., when the species was known as Millegrana radiola Druce, Fl.
 Berks.
 114 in 1898.

-The genus of Radiola was first described and published in John Hill's book, 'The British Herbal' on page 227 in 1756, and then later the species of Radiola linoides was first published by Albrecht Wilhelm Roth in Tentamen Florae Germanicae (Tent.
+The genus Radiola was first described and published in John Hill's book, 'The British Herbal' on page 227 in 1756, and then later the species Radiola linoides was first published by Albrecht Wilhelm Roth in Tentamen Florae Germanicae (Tent.
 Fl.
 Germ.)
 Vol.1 on page 71 in 1788.

 The genus name of Radiola is derived from the Latin word radius meaning a ray, because the cells of the ripe capsule diverge like a little wheel.
 The Latin specific epithet of linoides is derived from Linum (from the original Linnaeus name of Linum radiola).

 The genus and species is recognized by the United States Department of Agriculture and the Agricultural Research Service, since 3 February 1998.